 C++ Math fdim

-The function calculates the positive difference between two numbers.
+The function computes the absolute value of the subtraction between two numbers.

 Conditions :